Corporate profile

 Improved efficiency

-Piraeus’s focus on operating efficiency kept its cost-to-core income ratio at 29% in the nine-month period.
-This remains among the best in the European banking market.
-Cost of risk has stabilized at low levels, 23bps, or 49bps including NPE servicer fees and synthetic securitization costs, an outcome of the successful management of NPE inflows.
-NPE ratio improved further to 3.2% and NPE coverage exceeded 60%.
+Piraeus’s focus on operating efficiency kept its cost-to-core income ratio at 35%.
+Cost of risk dropped to the historic low level of 35bps, or 14bps excluding fees, an outcome of the successful management of NPE inflows.
+The NPE ratio remained at the low level of 2.6%, and NPE coverage stood at 64%.